-Students enrolled in CDI College's Medical Laboratory Assistant diploma program generally love Science, have an interest in Biology, Chemistry, Computers, and Medicine, and are dedicated to helping keep the public safe.
-Become a Medical Lab Assistant today if you want to work in a flexible, team-based environment.
+Students enrolled in CDI College's Medical Laboratory Assistant diploma program generally love Science, are interested in Biology, Chemistry, Computers, and Medicine, and are dedicated to helping keep the public safe.
+Become a Medical Lab Assistant today to work in a flexible, team-based environment.

-The Medical Laboratory Assistant program consists of both practical and theoretical studies in order to prepare you for your future work environment.
+The Medical Laboratory Assistant program consists of practical and theoretical studies to prepare you for your future work environment.
 Learn medical terminology, clinical chemistry, and laboratory mathematics in the medical lab assistant courses.
-Gain a fundamental understanding of chemistry and biology – in the form of laboratory microbiology and blood studies – through a combination of lectures, demonstrations, and hands-on experimentation.
-Anatomy, physiology, quality assurance, and safety procedures are also important components of the Medical Laboratory Assistant program.
+Gain a fundamental understanding of chemistry and biology – in the form of laboratory microbiology and blood studies – through lectures, demonstrations, and hands-on experimentation.
+Anatomy, physiology, quality assurance, and safety procedures are essential components of the Medical Laboratory Assistant program.

 Complete a practicum through the program and work under the supervision of a medical laboratory technologist.
 Work alongside medical laboratory technicians on your team as well.

-You are only months away from finding a wide variety of career opportunities to choose from upon graduation.
+You are only months away from finding various career opportunities upon graduation.
 Click the Apply Now button to get started in your career!

 This program has been approved by the registrar of the Private Training Institutions Branch (PTIB) of the Ministry of Advanced Education and Skills Training.